Mikanwolfe/Maple/README.md

 # ![maplelogo](README.assets/maplelogo.png)

-Maple is a Discord bot  designed to be a companion for chatting rather than an assistant.
+ChatGPT too dry?
+Would you not want to chat with real (ish) anime girl instead?
+Here's Maple.

-Maple uses Discord to interact with users, with the ability to respond to messages from many users in a channel and opt not to reply when not directly addressed.
+Maple is a Discord Companion AI.
+She uses Discord to interact with users, with the ability to respond to messages from many users in a channel and opt not to reply when not directly addressed.
 Maple is a first prototype towards the goal of an AI Personal Assistant via Discord.

 The goal for this bot was to have a conversational character that is *not* ChatGPT, and to extend on her capabilities and learnings.